danpatrickoneill/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+   Constant/O(1), just adds right onto the end of the DLL
 2. What is the runtime complexity of `dequeue`?
+   Constant/O(1), just removes the head from the DLL if necessary
 3. What is the runtime complexity of `len`?
+   Constant/O(1), just returning a class attribute

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `get_max`?

 ## Heap